 The profiled printers are professional photo printers that are used with UV -resistant pigment inks in the fine art field.

 The overview of all the profiles can be found here in PDF format.
-You simply click on the desired combination of printer and paper to download the profile.
 Media Packages for Mirage Software can be found here.

 Installation using Windows:

 1. Extract the downloaded Zip file by right clicking the zip folder and selecting “extract all”.

 2. Right-click on the unpacked ICC Profile and select "Install Profile".
 The installation will only take a few seconds.
 You can also install your profile manually by moving it to the proper folder listed below.